kalimullina/RenataKalimullinaMobile/README.md

 ## How to run tests for the native Android EPAMTestApp application

 1. Open terminal in IDE
-2. Use command `mvn test -P native`
+2. Use command `mvn clean test -P native`

 ## How to run tests for Android web application

 1. Open terminal in IDE
-2. Use command `mvn test -P web`
+2. Use command `mvn clean test -P web`